 One-dish meals can be easy to prepare, a good option for using leftovers, and they can be very tasty and satisfying.
-I use bits of tofu or gluten for a vegetarian style.
+I use bits of tofu for a vegetarian style.
 You may use leftover bits of skinless chicken or turkey, if you prefer.

 - 2 onions chopped